justSohel/TestREADMEfile/README.md

 Then, you can process items from your event source in 3 ways:
 * Subscribe to a private SSE stream, which publishes items in real time
-* Trigger a Pipedream workflow for each item, running hosted Node.js code (also real time);
+* Trigger a Pipedream workflow for each item, running hosted Node.js code (also real time)
 * Access items in batch using Pipedream's REST API

-To get started,[create a new RSS source in the Pipedream UI](https://pipedream.com/sources?action=create&url=https%3A%2F%2Fgithub.com%2FPipedreamHQ%2Fpipedream%2Fblob%2Fmaster%2Fcomponents%2Frss%2Frss.js&app=none).
+To get started, [create a new RSS source in the Pipedream UI](https://pipedream.com/sources?action=create&url=https%3A%2F%2Fgithub.com%2FPipedreamHQ%2Fpipedream%2Fblob%2Fmaster%2Fcomponents%2Frss%2Frss.js&app=none).
 Name the source and add your feed URL:

 ![](https://rss.pipedream.com/img/rss-source-in-ui.2832e34f.png)